19hours/sg-statutes/Acts/Income Tax Act.md

 (1D) The election shall be made by notice in writing to the Comptroller —

-(a) at the time of lodgment of the return of income for the year of assessment relating to the basis period in which the person first provides the FRS 11 construction or upgrade services, being the year of assessment 2012 or any subsequent year of assessment; or
+(a) at the time of lodgment of the return of income for the year of assessment relating to the basis period in which the person first provides the FRS 11 construction or upgrade services, or FRS 115 construction or upgrade services (as the case may be), being the year of assessment 2012 or any subsequent year of assessment; or

+[Act 39 of 2017 wef 26/10/2017]

 (b) at such later time as the Comptroller may allow.